Loa River

-The Loa River (Spanish: Río Loa) is a U-shaped river in Chile's northern Antofagasta Region.
-At 440 km long, it is the country's longest river and the main watercourse in the Atacama Desert.
+The Loa River (Spanish: Río Loa) is an intermittent, U-shaped river in Chile's northern Antofagasta Region, flowing along part of the boundary with the Tarapacá Region.
+At 440 km long, it is the country's longest river and the main watercourse of the Atacama Desert.
+Despite draining the largest river basin in Chile, the Loa carries a comparatively small volume of water because of the arid character of the region it crosses, though its flow has nonetheless allowed the formation of important oases along its course.